apiaxle/website/api.md

 ## List all APIs.
 (GET)
 ### Supported query params

 * from: Integer for the index of the first api you want to see.
 Starts at zero.
-* to: Integer for the index of the last api you want to see.
+* to: (default: 10) Integer for the index of the last api you want to see.
 Starts at zero.
-* resolve: if set to `true` then the details concerning the listed apis  will also be printed.
+* resolve: If set to `true` then the details concerning the listed apis will also be printed.
 Be aware that this will come with a minor performace hit.

 ### Returns